Photos

 Hiking

-The trails for the outer loop head eastward on either side of the kiosk.
-A new hand painted rough trail map sign was added next the kiosk and directional signs point to highlights at trail junctions in early 2019.
 The main option heads downhill into heavy forest of oak and hickory in the Little River Valley.
 After 0.36 miles it reaches a junction which connects the old farm wagon paths that criss-cross the property.
 The outer loop can be taken by turning right at the junction.
-You’ll soon pass a kettlehole often still filled with water off to your left and a bit later enter what was once and open field on the farm past a massive old oak.
+You’ll soon pass a kettlehole often filled with water year round on your left and a bit later enter what was once and open field on the farm past a massive old oak (which fell sometime around 2018).

 The inner ‘wagon paths’ are generally wider and easier walking, largely serving as more popular shortcuts between the major highlights and back to the parking area.